Minimalistic Presentation and Coideal Structure of Twisted Yangians: Introduction

 To realize the twisted Yangian $\Yi$ in Drinfeld presentation as a subalgebra of the Yangian $\Y$, we construct an injective algebra homomorphism from $\Yi$ to $\Y$.
 Verifying that this map preserves all defining relations of $\Yi$ is typically highly nontrivial.
 This obstacle can, however, be resolved by employing a minimalistic presentation in the sense of \cite{Lev93gen,GNW18}.

 Roughly speaking, a minimalistic presentation for Yangian $\Y$ can be obtained as follows.
-Let $\xi_{i,r}$ and $x_{i,r}^\pm$ for $i\in \I$ and $r\in\bN$ be the Drinfeld generators of $\Y$ with its defining relations, where the subindex $r$ can be understood as the degree of the corresponding generators.
+Let $\xi_{i,r}$ and $x_{i,r}^\pm$ for $i\in \I$ and $r\in\bN$ be the Drinfeld generators of $\Y$ with its defining relations, where $\I$ is an index set for the nodes of the Dynkin diagram of $\g$ and the subindex $r$ can be understood as the degree of the corresponding generators.
 It is well known that $\Y$ is generated by the degree-0 and degree-1 elements $\xi_{i,r}$ and $x_{i,r}^\pm$ for $i\in \I$ and $r=0,1$.
 Then one only takes a subset of defining relations involving only these elements as the defining relations for the minimalistic presentation.
 It turns out the algebra defined by the minimalistic presentation is isomorphic to the Yangian \cite{Lev93gen,GNW18}.
 Note that for the special rank 1 case, an extra relation $\big[\xi_{i,1},[x_{i,1}^+,x_{i,1}^-]\big]=0$ should also be included, see \cite[\S2]{GNW18} for discussions.
 This relation was included in \cite{Lev93gen} for all types but turns out to be redundant except for type $\mathsf A_1$.

 Such a minimalistic presentation involves only finitely many generators and significantly fewer relations, making it easier to verify than the original definition and thereby highly useful for applications.
 For example, it has been employed to construct an explicit isomorphism between the Drinfeld and $J$ presentations of Yangians \cite{GRW19}, as well as to define a coproduct structure for Yangians associated with Kac–Moody algebras \cite{GNW18}.